 Why Employee Engagement Should be Step One at High Growth Companies

 Employee engagement is often overlooked or seen as the “final step” that companies think about after they’ve met key business objectives.
 In the context of communication and marketing, most firms initially prioritize a brand strategy that will appeal to the external audience they’re trying to reach.
-But how can you convince your customers of your value if your employees aren’t engaged and fully bought in to your brand first?
+But how can you convince your customers of your value if your employees aren’t engaged and fully bought into your brand first?

 For many products — particularly in the B2B space — customer service is one of the key differentiators when deciding between one brand or another.
 If you’re choosing between similar products, you’ll consider the quality of service one brand provides over the other.
 This consideration is exponentially more important if your product is your service, which is true for AlphaSights.
 We help professionals succeed by connecting them to the knowledge they need to make the best decisions.
 We can only do that through trusting and productive client relationships and high-touch service.
-In order to be a successful service provider, we need to first win over the hearts and minds of the people who provide our service to clients every day.
+To be a successful service provider, we need to first win over the hearts and minds of the people who provide our service to clients every day.

 “Customers will only love a company when employees love it first.” — Simon Sinek